Caesar-github/mpv/DOCS/man/vo.rst

         excessive ringing artifacts in the temporal domain (which typically manifest themselves as short flashes or fringes of black, mostly around moving edges) in exchange for potentially adding more blur.

+    ``interpolation-threshold=<0..1,-1>``
+        Threshold below which frame ratio interpolation gets disabled (default:
+        ``0.0001``).
+This is calculated as ``abs(disphz/vfps - 1) < threshold``,
+        where ``vfps`` is the speed-adjusted display FPS, and ``disphz`` the display refresh rate.

+        The default is intended to almost always enable interpolation if the playback rate is even slightly different from the display refresh rate.
+        But note that if you use e.g. ``--video-sync=display-vdrop``, small deviations in the rate can disable interpolation and introduce a discontinuity every other minute.

+        Set this to ``-1`` to disable this logic.

     ``dscale-radius``, ``cscale-radius``, ``tscale-radius``, etc.
         Set filter parameters for ``dscale``, ``cscale`` and ``tscale``,